parteincerta/dotfiles/notes/macos-setup.md

     - Hot Corners: `Cmd + top right` to show the Desktop.
 - Displays
   - Disable iPad interoperability.
   - Night Shift: _Sunset to Sunrise_.
-Increase temporary to be beginning of _More Warm_.
+Move the temperator slider to the beginning of _More Warm_.
 - Spotlight
   - Disable results for _Contacts_, _Definition_, _Folders_, _Fonts_, _Movies_,
     _Music_, _Siri Suggestions_, _System Settings_, _Tips_ and _Websites_.